necusjz/SQLScript-101/README.md

 We love contributions!
 Before submitting a Pull Request, it's always good to start with a new issue first.

 ## License
-This repository is licensed under Apache 2.0.
+This repository is licensed under MIT.
 Full license text is available in [LICENSE](https://github.com/necusjz/SQLScript-101/blob/master/LICENSE).